FS-CAN/FS-CAN/README.md

-# Initial repo for the Formula Student Open Source CAN Device
+# Initial repo for the Formula Student CAN Device Project

-This will likely be transferred to an organization page and possibly split into multiple repos
+TODO: everything